joshua-9402/cpet-140-final-project/README.md

 - For `UI.cpp` module
   - The `switchUI()`, `mainUI()`, `posUI()`, `inventoryUI()`, and `failedUI()` are private functions.
 No one except the functions / methods  in the `UI.cpp` can access it.
   - For `constructUI()`, this function is STRICTLY OFF-LIMITS as it contains critical UI initialization logic; do not modify it without prior approval from the project maintainers.
+  - For `createFailedMessage()`, this function is used to create a failed message when the application fails to start.
+Do not modify it without prior approval from the project maintainers.

 - For `pos.cpp`